PaulAZC/DevOps_Project_S7_AYZAC_DEVERGNE/README.md

 ## 1. Description :
 The aim of this project will be to use all the tools seen in class within the same project.
 It will highlight a CRUD application.
+The project consists of the **creation of a web application** on any programming language, storing data in a database and cover it with tests of different levels.
+For our web application, we decided to program it in **python**, and we stored the datas in a **postgres** database.
+In this project, we used different technologies as :
+    - CI/CD
+    - Vagrant
+    - Docker
+    - Docker Compose
+    - Kubernetes
+    - Istio
+    - Kiali
+    - Prometheus

 ## 2. Grades :
 | Subject                                                         | Code  | Max. grade |      Task done     |
 | :-------------------------------------------------------------- | :---: | :--------: | :----------------: |